-The newest attraction in Squamish is the impressive Sea to Sky Gondola, a 10-minute gondola that transports guests up the side of a mountain to a lodge that overlooks Howe Sound and the surrounding Coast Mountains.
+The newest attraction in Squamish is the impressive Sea to Sky Gondola, a 10-minute gondola ride that transports guests up the side of the mountain to a lodge that overlooks Howe Sound and the Coast Mountains.

 There are multiple viewing platforms and several hiking trails for all skill levels.
-The Summit Lodge has an amazing patio, so if you’re not up for adventure, you can enjoy lunch with outstanding views.
+The Summit Lodge has an amazing patio, so if you’re not up for adventure, you can enjoy a relaxing lunch with outstanding mountain views.